neicnordic/puhuri-web/docs/puhuri_portal/user_guide_dedicated/inviting_members.md

 5. Finally, click on "Add".
 6. User now will get invitation email with the acceptance link.

+!!! note
+    Invitation is valid for 1 week!

 ### If user does not have Puhuri account, then:

 1. Login to Puhuri Portal with MyAccessID.